 The homeless and drug addiction isn’t a topic that garners much public sympathy.
-For many people, providing support to homeless individuals who use drugs is counter-intuitive.
+For many people, providing support to homeless individuals who use drugs seems counter-intuitive.
 However, there are a number of misconceptions about the homeless and addiction that makes a real resolve to the problem difficult.
-The fact of the matter is that addiction is often the cause of homelessness, and sometimes homelessness is the cause of addiction.
-Understanding the root cause of either of these problems is critical to developing resources and public education with the focus of resolving not just homelessness, but addiction as well.
+The fact of the matter is that drug addiction is often the direct cause of homelessness, and sometimes homelessness is the cause of addiction or alcoholism.
+Understanding the root cause of either of these problems is critical to developing resources and public education programs with the focus of resolving not just homelessness, but addiction as well.

 Many people are unaware that addiction can directly cause homelessness.
-The social, economic, occupational and family dysfunctions caused by addiction can lead a person to lose everything and have no choice but to turn to a homeless facility for food and shelter.
+The social, economic, occupational and familial dysfunctions caused by addiction can lead a person to lose everything – possessions, relationships, career, etc – and have no choice but to turn to a homeless facility for food and shelter.
+In fact, the majority of people who are homeless suffer from substance abuse issues sufficient enough to cause the complete decline of all areas in their lives, eventually leading to a loss of shelter.
 According to the National Coalition for the Homeless;

 “A 2008 survey by the United States Conference of Mayors asked 25 cities for their top three causes of homelessness.
 Substance abuse was the single largest cause of homelessness for single adults (reported by 68% of cities).
 Substance abuse was also mentioned by 12% of cities as one of the top three causes of homelessness for families.
 According to Didenko and Pankratz (2007), two-thirds of homeless people report that drugs and/or alcohol were a major reason for their becoming homeless.”
 (1)

-Public perception concerning the homeless and addiction is a double-edged sword.
-In fact, some people have sought to discourage the public discourse and general knowledge of the close relationship between addiction and homelessness.
+Public perception concerning the homeless and drug addiction is a double-edged sword.
+In fact, some people have even sought to discourage public discourse on and general knowledge of the close relationship between addiction and homelessness.
 In a 1989 article for the New York Times Gina Kolata describes this problem;

 “Advocates like Robert M. Hayes, director of the National Coalition for the Homeless, a group with headquarters in New York, say they have shied away from discussing the problem of addiction in the past, in part because they feared that the public would lose its sympathy for the homeless.”
 (2)

-This public perception issue coupled with the economic disadvantages of people suffering through both homelessness and addiction can make it difficult or impossible to seek and obtain proper addiction treatment.
-With resources already stretched thin in most communities, homeless people with addiction problems are generally not a priority.
+These public perception issues coupled with economic and other disadvantages of people suffering through both homelessness and addiction can make it difficult or impossible to seek and obtain proper addiction treatment.
+With resources already stretched thin in most communities, homeless people with addiction problems are often not a priority.

 (1) National Coalition for the Homeless Substance Abuse and Homelessness July, 2009